NodeMixaholic/duckbart/README.md

 ## NOTE!

-Requires modules "duckduckgo3" and "requests"
+Requires modules "duckduckgo3" and "requests", as well as a huggingface user key.

 ## Also, to quote bing.com/new as of 2/9/2023...
 "How does the new Bing generate responses?